sendamply/docs/docs/Analytics/1-Analytics-Overview.md

 ### Ops + Engineering Teams

+ - [Deliverability strategies](../Deliverability/150-Deliverability-Strategy.md) to add redundancy to your email infrastructure
- - Automatic monitoring of spam data and DNSBLs (IP blacklists) to boost deliverability
+ - Real-time monitoring of spam data and DNSBLs (IP blocklists)
  - Centralized logs of email activity and content that is queryable via SQL
  - Easily troubleshoot problems with the full contents and headers of sent emails